 Press Releases - all

-SEATTLE – This Saturday, October 27, from 10 a.m. to 2 p.m., (local time) the federal Drug Enforcement Administration DEA and its local law enforcement, community and tribal partners in the Pacific Northwest will collect expired, unused, and unwanted prescription medications at one of 209 collection sites.
-There are 19 collection sites in Alaska, 35 in Idaho, 60 in Oregon, and 95 in Washington State.
-The service is free of charge, no questions asked.
+SEATTLE – This Saturday, April 27, from 10 a.m. to 2 p.m. local time, the Drug Enforcement Administration and its local law enforcement, community and tribal partners in the Pacific Northwest will collect expired, unused and unwanted prescription medications at one of 230 collection sites.
+There are 19 collection sites in Alaska, 45 in Idaho, 61 in Oregon, and 105 in Washington State.